wwd9135/Detection-Engineering/README.md

 ## Coverage Summary

-> **ATT&CK Navigator layer** — see [coverage/](coverage/) for the JSON layer file.
-> Screenshot placeholder: replace with an exported image from [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/) once you have enough rules to visualise.

 | Tactic | Techniques Covered | Description |
 |---|---|---|
 | Persistence | T1547.001 (1) | Reg key used to launch program/ script via startup folder.